Are you wondering how to receive plumbing licensing in NSW, Australia?

 A person with this license can supervise and perform the plumbing work listed on the certificate.
 As a supervisor, you will have to determine the cost of plumbing problems, obtain materials necessary to complete the job and make stretches for plumbing layouts.
 With this license, individuals can only hire others to work for them, not companies.

-Those who obtain an endorsed contractor license have the right to hire individual plumbers.
+Those who obtain an endorsed contractor licence have the right to hire individual plumbers.
 Therefore, it is necessary to meet the qualifications, experience, and skills associated with obtaining this license.

 With a tradespeople certificate, a person can perform work such as plumbing, drainage, and gas fitting.
 You can also install, repair, and maintain water and sewer lines as a plumber with a tradesperson certificate.
 In addition, installing pipes for sprinkler systems or assembling ductwork and plumbing parts may be a part of the job.

 However, they cannot sign off on work without supervision.
-Therefore, someone with a supervisor’s or contractor’s license will be required to supervise and sign off any individual’s work.
+Therefore, someone with a supervisor's or contractor's licence will be required to supervise and sign off any individual's work.

-If there’s a specific area of plumbing you would like to specialise in, then it will require you to take certain courses.
+If there's a specific area of plumbing you would like to specialise in, then it will require you to take certain plumbing qualifications.
 Below are the requirements for some plumbing license specialisation.